The power of a parent's touch

 • Improved digestion – less colic and wind

-It is really important however, to choose the right time to massage baby.
-If you massage when the baby is tetchy and hungry and you are also tired, it will not work – the baby will associate massage with a stressful time.
-Wait until after the baby has been fed, or had his evening bath and is relaxed, then you will get the results and rewards that you need.
+It is really important to choose the right time to massage baby.
+If you massage when your baby is tetchy and hungry and you are also tired, it won't work – the baby will associate massage with a stressful time.
+Wait until after baby has been fed, or had his evening bath and is relaxed, then you will get the results and rewards that you need.

 • Use really good quality carrier oils.
 If you use cooking oil, or baby oil (which is mineral oil and designed to prevent urine soaking the skin from a wet nappy) you are more likely to get eczema or other skin rashes, which can cause distress rather than calm.
 Vegetable oils should be organic and cold-pressed for babies, which means that usually you will need to visit a health store or specialist supplier as these oils are not usually available in supermarkets.

-This can be useful when leaving the baby with a sitter - simply leave the tissue with the sitter and the baby is reassured by the smell he has come to associate with everything that helps him to feel safe.
+This can be useful when using a babysitter - simply leave the tissue with the sitter and the baby is reassured by the smell he has come to associate with everything that helps him to feel safe.